Please link this guide if you use it as a reference for your own content

 Artifact Stats

-While this section remains to distribute accurate information, should it be necessary, using the Genshin Optimizer to construct proper artifact sets can be noticeably usable for Lisa, and for future characters in general.
+While this section remains to distribute accurate information, should it be necessary, using the Genshin Optimizer to construct proper artifact sets can be noticeably accommodating for Lisa—and for future characters in general.

 Within the Genshin Optimizer are a bountiful amount of guides to help players get started.
-For Lisa in specific, do check out these multi-target optimization configurations as well as highlight 4TF!
+For Lisa in specific, do check out these multi-target optimization configurations as well as highlight 4-piece Thundering Fury!

 Low Investment

-At lower investment levels, building Lisa as some form of DPS, either as an On-field or an Off-field one, is still generally optimal.
-That said, building her as a cheap Support remains to be just as feasible, as this archetype usually uses TTDS and primarily relies on her 15% DEF Shred, neither of which requires significant investment.
+At lower investment levels, assembling Lisa as some form of DPS is still generally optimal.
+That said, choosing to build her as a cheap Support remains just as feasible, as this archetype primarily relies on her 15% DEF Shred and weapon utility, neither of which requires significant investment.

-When comparing Electro Utility options at minimal investment levels, Lisa is proportionally better because the benefits she provides to a team are not reliant on her damage.
-Instead, as a supporting Unit, Lisa offers buffs and debuffs more than anything else, which are static even if leveled.
+When comparing Electro utility options at minimal investment levels, Lisa can be proportionally better because her benefits are unique, constant, and not reliant on her damage.

 Higher Investment

-With increasing amounts of investment, Lisa unquestionably shines more as an On-field DPS regarding Aggravate, with Off-field and Reaction archetypes also being viable because of how her reactions scale and her still relevant efficacy.
-Meanwhile, the Support Lisa archetype at higher investment levels begins to morph into an Off-field DPS, but one that primarily focuses on her Burst and pure utility instead of her full kit.
+With increasing investment, Lisa unquestionably shines more as an On-field Aggravate DPS, with Off-field and Reaction archetypes also viable because of how her reactions scale and her still relevant efficacy.
+Meanwhile, the Support Lisa archetype at higher investment levels begins to morph into an Off-field DPS or a Reaction DPS if to maximize her potential output, only that it is a hybridization of focusing on her Burst and pure utility instead of dedicating herself to deal damage.

 Electro Resonance On-field